Jardynq/LegoIsleN64/README.md

-# How to build (On Linux/WSL)
+# How to build
-1. Install cmake, ninja-build, mingw-w64
-2. Run the `configure` vscode task, or run the following in project root: `cmake . -G "Ninja" -B build -DCMAKE_BUILD_TYPE=Debug`
-3. Run the `build` vscode task, or run the following in project root: `ninja -C build`
-4. Built binaries will be found in the `legobin` directory

-# How to run (Only works on Windows)
 1. Have a legitemate install of Lego Island on you computer
-2. Copy the file `d3drm.dll` and the folder `LEGO` from your Lego Island installation into the `legobin` directory
-3. Run `legobin/config.exe` to generate settings to `registry.txt`
-4. Run `legobin/isle.exe` to start.
+2. In the legimate install there should be a folder called `LEGO`, copy the contents of this folder (`scripts` and `data`) into the `assets` folder in project root.
+After copying, the `assets` folder in this project should contain 3 subfolder: `cursors`, `data`, `scripts`.
+3. Install docker
+4. Execute `docker compose up` in project root

+# How to run

+# How to setup vscode
+1. Install `Dev Containers` vscode extension
+2. Attach vscode to the newly created libdragon docker container (see "How to Build" section) in the sidebar
+3. Install the `clangd` extension in the newly attached vscode instance

 # LEGO Island Decompilation